Gitmazter/bc-solution/README.md

   }

   register-nodes (POST)
-  // Registers an array of nodes, called automatically to registree by registering node during
+  // Registers an array of nodes, called automatically by registrar to registree during
-  // register-broadcast-node to update the node with the entire network Example JSON
+  // register-broadcast-node to update the node with all URLS connected to the network Example JSON
   {
     "nodes": [